Sleek, stylish design

 Though the look and compact design of the Aarke are some of its best features, its simplicity, which also translates through to its functionality and performance, really makes it great.
 No electricity is needed for the Aarke to work—just the CO2 cartridge—meaning it can be placed anywhere throughout your home.
 It’s not limited by proximity to an outlet, and there are no cords creating extra clutter.
 Whether you have a big kitchen or small one, this is definitely a bonus.

 Because it doesn't use electricity, the Aarke Carbonator isn't limited by proximity to an outlet, and there are no cords creating extra clutter.

 Another benefit of making sparkling water at home is that there are so many flavors and cocktails that you can use your machine to make.
 While you should never carbonate anything other than plain water (the sugar from other beverages could clog the machine), once water is carbonated, there are tons of ways to flavor it.

-You can purchase syrups to make classic sodas, or stick to healthy options and just use fruit flavoring.
-One of our favorite add-ins is to squeeze in a couple teaspoons of fresh lime juice, making a refreshing spritzer, or for something sweeter, we also really enjoyed sparkling lemonade.
+You can purchase syrups to make classic sodas or stick to fruit flavoring.
+One of our favorite add-ins is to squeeze in a couple of teaspoons of fresh lime juice, making a refreshing spritzer, or for something sweeter, we also really enjoyed sparkling lemonade.
 We did a 50/50 mix of lemonade and sparkling water, which made the drink less sweet and added just enough bubbles.